 The contracts for Stanley K. Tanger and Steven B. Tanger provide for annual bonuses based upon the Company's performance as measured by FFO per share.
 The minimum bonus in each calendar year period for each of the Tangers is \$100,000, and will be paid if FFO per share (after payment of such bonuses) equals or exceeds the annual minimum target for such year.
-The annual minimum target for each year is the greater of (1) \$1.552 per share or (2) the average FFO per share for the three previous calendar years.
+The annual minimum target for each year is the greater of (1) \$1.552 per share or (2) the averageFFO per share for the three previous calendar years.
 The Tangers will receive additional bonus payments, based on the percentage by which actual FFO per share exceeds the annual minimum target, up to a maximum of 100% of base salary.
 If the employment of either of Messrs.
-Tanger terminates without Cause, as defined in the agreement, or such employment is terminated by the executive with $\ensuremath{\mathsf{Good}}$ Reason, as defined in the agreement, the terminated executive shall receive a severance benefit equal to 300% of the sum of (a) his annual base salary (b) the higher of (i) the prior year's annual bonus and (ii) the average annual bonus for the preceding three years, and (c) his automobile allowance for the current year.
-If employment terminates by reason of death or disability, the executive or his estate shall receive a lump sum amount equal to his annual base salary that would have been paid for the remaining contract term if employment had not terminated, and in addition, will receive an amount equal to the executive's annual bonus which would have been paid during the year of termination had the executive not terminated, multiplied by the fraction the numerator of which is the number of days in the year prior to termination and the denominator of which is 365.
+Tanger terminates without Cause, as defined in the agreement, or such employment is terminated by the executive with Good Reason, as defined in the agreement, the terminated executive shall receive a severance benefit equal to 300% of the sum of (a) his annual base salary (b) the higher of (i) the prior year's annual bonus and (ii) the average annual bonus for the preceding three years, and (c) his automobile allowance for the current year.
+If employment terminates by reason of death or disability, the executive or his estate shall receive a lump sum amount equal to his annual base salary that would have been paid for the remaining contract term if employment had not terminated, and in addition, will receive an amount equal to the executive's annual bonus which would have been paid during the year of termination had the executive not terminated, multiplied by a fraction the numerator of which is the number of days in the year prior to termination $\,$ and the denominator of which is 365.

-The employment agreements with Stanley K. Tanger and Steven B. Tanger also grant them certain registration rights with respect to the shares of Common Shares that they beneficially own.
+The employment agreements with Stanley K. Tanger and Steven B. Tanger also grant them certain registration rights with respect to the Common Shares that they beneficially own.

-Rochelle G. Simpson, Willard A. Chafin and Joseph H. Nehmen each have an employment contract with the Company expiring December 31, 2001.
+Rochelle G. Simpson, Willard A. Chafin and Frank C. Marchisello, Jr. each have an employment contract with the Company expiring December 31, 2001.
 Messrs.
 Simpson and Chafin's contracts may be extended by an additional three year period by mutual written agreement between the executive and the Company.

-Mr. Nehmen's contract term will be automatically extended one year on each anniversary of the contract term unless Mr. Nehmen's employment has been terminated.
-The contracts establish base salaries for calendar year 1999 of \$200,000 for Ms. Simpson, \$210,000 for Mr. Chafin and \$190,000 for Mr. Nehmen, which amounts will be increased by \$10,000 each year thereafter during the initial contract term.
+The contracts establish base salaries for calendar year 1999 of \$200,000 for Ms. Simpson and \$210,000 for Mr. Chafin, which amounts will be increased by \$10,000 each year thereafter during the initial contract term.
 If the employment of Messrs.
 Simpson or Chafin is terminated by reason of death or disability or if the employer materially breaches the employment agreement, Messrs.
 Simpson or Chafin will be paid as additional compensation an amount equal to the annual base salary for the contract year in which the termination occurs.
 Further, if the employer elects not to extend the term of employment for Messrs Simpson and Chafin for an additional three years, the executive will receive a severance payment equal to the greater of (1) \$125,000 or (2) one-half of the annual base salary payable for the last contract year of the contract term.